Dunaújváros: Demographics

 In 2001 Dunaújváros had 55,309 residents (92.5% Hungarian, 0.6% Romani, 0.6% German, 6.3% other).
 Religions: 38.9% Roman Catholic, 8.3% Calvinist, 2% Lutheran, 37.8% Atheist, 0.2% other, 12.8% no answer.

 Politics

-The current mayor of Dunaújváros is Pintér Tamás (Jobbik).
+The current mayor of Dunaújváros is Tamás Pintér (Jobbik).

-The local Municipal Assembly, elected at the 2019 local government elections, is made up of 15 members (1 Mayor, 10 Individual constituencies MEPs and 4 Compensation List MEPs) divided into this political parties and alliances:
+The local Municipal Assembly, elected at the 2019 local government elections, is made up of 15 members (1 Mayor, 10 Individual constituencies MEPs, and 4 Compensation List MEPs) divided into political parties and alliances:

 Sport

-The most popular sport is ice hockey, and the city is home to the Steel Bulls.
+The most popular sport is ice hockey, and the city is home to the Steel Bulls (which plays at the Ice Hockey Stadium of Dunaújváros).
 The second most popular sport in the town is football.
 The town has one team playing in the top-level league, the Nemzeti Bajnokság I, the Dunaújváros PASE.
-However the most well-known team is the defunct Dunaújváros FC which also won the 1999–2000 Nemzeti Bajnokság I season.
+However, the most well-known team is the defunct Dunaújváros FC which also won the 1999–2000 Nemzeti Bajnokság I season.
 The women's water polo team of Dunaújvárosi FVE won the 2018 edition of the LEN Trophy.